gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'client_cred_verify' parameter, including a signature computed as described in {{ssec-join-req}}, by using the public key indicated in the current 'client_cred' parameter, with the countersignature algorithm and possible associated parameters indicated by the Group Manager.

-Otherwise, in case of success, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.
+Otherwise, in case of success, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group, say with name GROUPNAME.
+In particular, the Group Manager generates a node name NODENAME associated to the joining node, ensuring that the name is unique within that OSCORE group.
+Then, the Group Manager creates a new node resource, as sub-resource of the group-membership resource associated to the OSCORE group, for instance at /group-oscore/GROUPNAME/NODENAME .

 If the joining node is not exclusively configured as monitor, the Group Manager performs also the following actions.

 * The Group Manager selects an available OSCORE Sender ID in the OSCORE group, and exclusively assigns it to the joining node.